rawatLohita/Hotel-Management/README.md

 # Hotel-Management
-Hotel Management System by connecting MySQL with Python
+Hotel Management System using Python and MySQL